Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

 \subsection{Electron capture}

-The low rest mass of the beta particle compared to the transition energies necessitates a fully relativistic formalism of electron capture decay, usually expressed in relativistic units ($\hbar = m_e = c = 1$).
+The low rest mass of the $\beta$ particle compared with the transition energies necessitates a fully relativistic formalism of electron-capture decay, usually expressed in relativistic units ($\hbar = m_e = c = 1$).
 Considering spherical symmetry, radial and angular parts of the wave functions can be separated.
-An atomic orbital is then characterized by its quantum numbers ($n$,$\kappa$), the latter being the eigenvalue of the operator $K = \beta(\vec{\sigma}\cdot\vec{L}+1)$ defined from the Dirac ($\beta$) and Pauli ($\vec{\sigma}$) matrices and the angular momentum operator ($\vec{L}$).
+An atomic orbital is then characterized by its quantum numbers ($n$,$\kappa$), the latter being the eigenvalue of the operator $K = \beta(\vec{\sigma}\cdot\vec{L}+1)$ defined from the Dirac ($\beta$) and Pauli ($\vec{\sigma}$) matrices and the angular-momentum operator ($\vec{L}$).

-Atomic levels being degenerated, one has to introduce their relative occupation number $n_{n\kappa}$.
-In addition, each wave function is characterized by its Coulomb amplitude $\beta_{n\kappa}$, as defined in [\onlinecite{Bamb77},\onlinecite{Behrens82}].
-This quantity has to be computed and resumes to the value of the wave function at the origin ($r=0$) for $\kappa=-1$, i.e. in the case of $s_{1/2}$ orbitals (see Section \ref{sec:res_wf}).
+Atomic levels being degenerate, one has to introduce their relative occupation number $n_{n\kappa}$.
+In addition, each wave function is characterized by its Coulomb amplitude $\beta_{n\kappa}$, as defined in Refs. \cite{Bamb77,Behrens82}.
+This quantity has to be computed and is simply the value of the wave function at the origin ($r=0$) for $\kappa=-1$, i.e., in the case of $s_{1/2}$ orbitals.

 The transition probability per unit of time can be derived by applying first-order time-dependent perturbation theory and results in the sum of the capture probability of each subshell: